-In its submissions, MPM produced a copy of the Investment Guidelines marked 'January 2013' and 'Mid-2014', which guidelines featured in the Application Form for Membership, and also Investment Guidelines marked '2015', '2016', 'Mid-2017', 'Dec-2017' and '2018' where it is understood the latter respectively also formed part of the Scheme's documentation such as the Scheme Particulars issued by MPM.
+In its submissions MPM produced a copy of the Investment Guidelines marked 'January 2013' and 'Mid-2014', which guidelines featured in the Application Form for Membership, and also Investment Guidelines marked '2015', '2016', 'Mid-2017', 'Dec-2017' and '2018' where, it is understood the latter respectively also formed part of the Scheme's documentation such as the Scheme Particulars issued by MPM.

-Despite that the Service Provider claimed that the investments made were in line with the Investment Guidelines, MPM has, however, not adequately proven such a claim.
+Despite that the Service Provider claimed that the investments made in respect of the Complainant were in line with the Investment Guidelines, MPM has however not adequately proven such a claim.